Critical Relaxed-Stable Matchings with Ties in the Many-to-Many Setting: Preliminaries

 \section{Preliminaries}

-Our algorithm described in the next section combines the ideas in (i) Kir{\'a}ly's algorithm~\cite{Kiraly13} for computing a stable matching in the presence of two-sided ties and (ii) Multi-level algorithm for computing popular critical matching~\cite{nasre2022popular} for strict preferences.
-We give an overview of the algorithms and also define terminology useful for our algorithm.
+Our algorithm is a proposal-based algorithm that combines the ideas in (i) Kir{\'a}ly's algorithm~\cite{Kiraly13} for computing a $\frac{2}{3}$-approximation to a maximum-size stable matching in the presence of two-sided ties \textit{without} lower quotas and (ii) multi-level algorithm for computing popular critical matching~\cite{NNRS2024popular} in the presence of strict preferences (without ties) and lower quotas on both sides of the bipartition.
+It is useful to extend the many-to-one variant of Kir{\'a}ly's algorithm~\cite{Kiraly13} to the many-to-many setting.